The Bright-Landry Hockey Center

 While hockey at Harvard began in 1898 at Franklin Park in Boston, the Crimson has called the Alexander H. Bright Hockey Center home since 1979 and saw its facility renamed to The Bright-Landry Hockey Center in the fall of 2013.

+The most recent renovations are just the latest in a long line if upgrades Bright-Landry has seen over the years.
 As technology has improved over the last few decades, so has The Bright-Landry Hockey Center.
 In 2008, it became the first arena in ECAC Hockey to feature a video scoreboard.
 The four-screened Daktronics display hangs over center ice to provide fans with video and instant replays.

 The Bright Hockey Center was dedicated on November 19, 1979, when the Crimson hosted the 1980 U.S. Olympic Team in Cambridge.
 More than 3,000 spectators turned out for the opening of Harvard's third new athletic facility in three years.